 The Graduate Entrepreneurship Association (GEA) provides graduate students with the requisite resources and tools to start, acquire, or join a high-growth startup company.
 Many club members aspire to have an ownership position in a company upon graduation, while other members hope to gain the skills necessary to step into an entrepreneurial role.
 Instruction is provided to help members acquire the necessary entrepreneurial skills regardless of which path they plan to follow.
 Ultimately, the club strives to provide support and reduce the risk for students who are taking an unconventional path to business out of an MBA program.

-OBSA also organizes a river-rafting trip following orientation week.
-All first- and second-year students attend along with recruiters, staff, and faculty.
+HRSA also organizes a river-rafting trip following orientation week.
+All first-year students and some second-year students attend along with recruiters, staff, and faculty.

 The BYU MBA Marketing Association (MBAMA) is a club that is open to any BYU MBA student interested in improving his or her combined analytical skill and marketing creativity.
 MBAMA holds monthly mixers and meetings to help students with job placement, relationships with alumni and others in the industry, recruitment, and improving the BYU MBA brand.